HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist0495-DP-GRAF.GIF

 The graffiti style phenomenon is not well represented in the typography of '90s Mistigris artpacks, but its influence grew steadily through the '90s, as reflected in the creative output of the underground art scene.
 (Back in the '90s, .GIF was merely a relatively unlossy bitmap format with no assumptions of being animated, merely a cloud of suspicion that its unlicensed use might bring down legal action from Unisys and CompuServe.)
-This "throwing up a wall" high-resolution graphics scene is the handiwork of one Deadpool, another visitor to Mist via Fire Graphics.
-(At the time, the .GIF format was simply a relatively unlossy bitmap format—not yet well-known for animation—and often surrounded by legal concerns over its unlicensed use by Unisys and CompuServe.)
+This high-resolution "throwing up a wall" graffiti-style graphic is the work of Deadpool, a contributor who joined Mistigris through Fire Graphics.
+(Back in the '90s, .GIF was merely a relatively unlossy static bitmap format with no assumptions of being animated, merely darkened under a cloud of ultimately specious suspicion that its unlicensed use might bring down legal action from Unisys and CompuServe.)

 mist0695-XE-FW.ANS